defano/studiomix-xfcn/README.md

 __SPECIAL CONSIDERATIONS:__

 `RESUME` will continue sound play at the sounds default rate.
-Therefore, a sound that is paused and then “resumed”, will not necessarily play at the rate it was playing before a pause command, if the `RATE` command was sent to StudioMix prior to `PAUSE`.
+Therefore, a sound that is paused and then "resumed", will not necessarily play at the rate it was playing before a pause command, if the `RATE` command was sent to StudioMix prior to `PAUSE`.
 In order to counteract this problem, store the sound's rate in a variable (`theOldRate`), pause the sound, and instead of sending `Get 			studioMix(RESUME,Chan1)` use `Get studioMix(SETRATE,Chan1,theOldRate)`.

 __EXAMPLE:__

 Resuming play on the previously paused `Chan1`.

 ```
-Get StudioMix(“RESUME”,”Chan1”)
+Get StudioMix("RESUME","Chan1")
 ```

 ----

-#### SETRATE
+### SETRATE

 Set the rate of play (pitch) of the currently playing sound in a specified sound channel, hence altering the sounds pitch, octave, and duration.
 The `SETRATE` syntax is as follows: